Great Indian bustard: Distribution and habitat

+It was also sighted near Solapur in Maharashtra, Shrigonda taluka in Ahmednagar district, near Nagpur and near Warora in Chandrapur district in Maharashtra and Rollapadu Wildlife Sanctuary, and near Kurnool in Andhra Pradesh.
+A few birds were detected in a September 2013 survey of the Cholistan Desert in Pakistan.

-The habitat where it is most often found is arid and semi-arid grasslands, open country with thorn scrub, tall grass interspersed with cultivation.
+The great Indian bustard lives in arid, semi-arid grasslands, open country with thorn scrub, and tall grass interspersed with cultivation.
 It avoids irrigated areas.
-The major areas where they are known to breed are in central and western India and eastern Pakistan.
-The dry semi-desert regions where it was found in parts of Rajasthan has been altered by irrigation canals that have transformed the region into an intensively farmed area.
+The major areas where it is known to breed are in central and western India and eastern Pakistan.
+The dry semi-desert regions of parts of Rajasthan have been transformed by irrigation canals into an intensively farmed area.